wbchristerson/natural-disaster-tracker/README.md

 If you have set up the local database as described above in the "Database Set Up" section, then you next need tokens for the disaster administrator role and the disaster reporter role.
 These can be obtained by navigating to [this endpoint](https://dev-9xo5gdfc.us.auth0.com/authorize?audience=disasterapi&response_type=token&client_id=RGuSb8hra89UydUhVcjvJAw3nZHtBDdX&redirect_uri=https://sample-will.herokuapp.com/) and either:

-1) creating your own account with a password and contacting me to enable you as one of the two roles described above
+- creating your own account with a password and contacting me to enable you as one of the two roles described above
-2) follow these steps for the three kinds of users (warning - as the passwords used are being provided, do not upload sensitive information to this application):
+- following these steps for the three kinds of users (warning - as the passwords used are being provided, do not upload sensitive information to this application):
     - create your own account at the above endpoint for a regular user
     - log in as will0000@mailinator.com with password azAZ09!@ for a disaster reporter role
     - log in as will-admin@mailinator.com with password azAZ09!@ for a disaster admin role

-In the above three cases, upon logging in you will be re-directed from Auth0 to the application, which will include a bearer token in the URL.
+In the above three cases of the second option, upon logging in you will be re-directed from Auth0 to the application, which will include a bearer token in the URL.
 Take the value of the token for the disaster admin account and set that value for the `TOKEN` variable in `set_envVars.sh`.
 Similarly, take the value of the token for the disaster reporter account and set that value for the `REPORTER_TOKEN` in `set_envVars.sh`.

 Having set the tokens, now run